V4Fire/Client/src/base/b-router/README.md

 };
 ```

-Instead of `redirect`, `alias` will save URL and name, but other options will be taken from a route we refer to.
+Instead of `redirect`, `alias` will save URL and name, but other options will be taken from the route we refer to.

 ### Scrolling to the specified coordinates after a transition